cds-hooks/docs/README.md

 ## License

+All Markdown content in this repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-Licensed under the Apache License, Version 2.0 (the "License");
+Unless otherwise noted, the contents of this repository are licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at